 The 19th century was rife with wars; Britain was more often than not at the center of these wars.
-In the mid 19th century, Lord Palmerston ordered the construction of three Solent forts near Portsmouth, to protect Britannia’s most important naval base against attacks from Napoleon the III’s navy.
-Now in the 21st century, these forts are nothing more than a relic of history having no purpose, Mike Clare decided to change all this.
+In the mid 19th century, Lord Palmerston ordered the construction of three Solent forts near Portsmouth to protect Britannia’s most important naval base against attacks from Napoleon the III’s navy.
+Now in the 21st century, these forts are nothing more than a relic of history having no purpose; Mike Clare decided to change all this.
 Former chairman and CEO of Dreams Plc, Clare has removed all the “guns” and transformed these forts into what can only be described as exclusive island retreats.
 Clare stepped down from his post at Dreams Plc in 2008 only to go on to form Clarenco LLP in 2009.
-The company is best known for their large portfolio of iconic and unusual venues across the UK.
-Now their portfolio will include these three forts, Horse Sands, No Man’s Land and Spitbank.
+The company is best known for its large portfolio of iconic and unusual venues across the UK.
+Now their portfolio will include these three forts, Horse Sands, No Man’s Land, and Spitbank.

 Horse Sands Fort is a museum and living heritage centre.

-No Man’s Land Fort, will be transformed into a hotel and Spa featuring 27 bedrooms.
+No Man’s Land Fort will be transformed into a hotel and Spa featuring 27 bedrooms.

 Spitbank fort has already been completed and has been converted into a luxury hotel that boasts 8 bedroom suites.
 The total renovation cost for the 7000 square foot Spitbank fort was approximately $4.7 million.